joshuamegnauth54/joshuamegnauth54.github.io/docs/tutoring/data/brief_tutorial/99_ggplot_basics.md

 The functions **ggtitle()**, **xlab()**, and **ylab()** set the title, x axis label, and y axis label respectively.
 The functions have additional features, such as setting subtitles, so be sure to check the manual\!

+As a bit of an aside, I love how we can see the individual regression lines being pulled toward the outliers.

 ## Improving our scatter plot